 EasyJet and the inconvenience of travellers with disabilities

-I ran a workshop at UX Bristol on designing forgettable experiences and used the EasyJet airline ticket booking system as a core element in workshop exercise.I asked people to consider: How to redesign the system to enable people to make ethical choices during the booking.
-Particularly in terms of ecological sustainability.
-How to redesign the […]
+I ran a workshop at UX Bristol on designing forgettable experiences and used the EasyJet airline ticket booking system as a core element in workshop exercise.I asked people to consider: It’s the latter point that I’ll deal with here.
+What does the booking experience look like?
+In a one hour workshop, I needed to provide clear […]

 The problem of ‘Looks good’ inclusive design